 Randall Harlow

-Concert organist and research scholar Randall Harlow has long dodged conventional expectations.
-As a performer, he has eschewed the competition circuit, choosing instead to explore the outer reaches of the organ repertoire, from avant-garde contemporary and electro-acoustic compositions and forgotten works of the past to chamber music, concertos, and transcriptions.
-Performances have taken him across the US, to Russia, France, Germany, Greenland, and cathedrals in England.
-He can be heard on American Public Media's nationally syndicated radio show Pipedreams.
+Concert organist and interdisciplinary musicologist Randall Harlow has long dodged conventional expectations.
+As a performer, he eschewed the competition circuit, choosing instead to explore the outer reaches of the organ repertoire, from avant-garde contemporary and electro-acoustic compositions and works by underrepresented composers to chamber music, concertos, and transcriptions.
+Performances have taken him across the United States, as well as to France, Germany, Greenland, Italy, the Netherlands, Russia and cathedrals in England.
+His research weaves together interdisciplinary threads from 4E cognition, semiotics, performance studies, anthropology, ethnography, science and technology studies (STS), and posthuman philosophy, theorizing deep gesture as the catalyst for the dynamic networking of cognitive and social dimensions of music performance, listening and discourse.
+He also is a leading theorist within the growing hyperorgan community, active at the forefront of new organ technologies and artistic practices.

-A specialist in contemporary music, Randall Harlow was the first organist to be awarded a coveted New Music USA Project and an Aaron Copland Fund Recording Grant, in support of his second album, Organon Novus.
-The most comprehensive recording ever made of contemporary American organ music, the 3-disc anthology features more than twenty world premiere recordings of works by major American composers, from Samuel Adler, David Lang, and Alvin Lucier to Shulamit Ran, Christian Wolff and John Zorn, to be released on the Innova label in late 2019.
+Charting an early course in his career as a specialist in contemporary music, Randall Harlow was the first organist to be awarded a coveted New Music USA Project and Aaron Copland Fund grant, in support of his album, ORGANON NOVUS (Innova).
+The 3-disc album features twenty world premiere recordings of works by major American composers, from Samuel Adler, David Lang, and Alvin Lucier, to Shulamit Ran, Christian Wolff and John Zorn.
 He performed many of these works in a series of concerts at Indiana University, the University of Chicago, Harvard and Stanford Universities.
-His numerous premieres include the North American premiere of Karlheinz Stockhausen's Himmelfahrt, the First Hour of KLANG, and works for organ with live-electronics by Steve Everett and Rene Uijlenhoet.
-Also an avid performer with orchestra, he performs the organ concertos of Lou Harrison and Chen Yi, and gave the North American premieres of concertos by Petr Eben, Tilo Medek, and Giles Swayne.
-He also premiered the first and only Barlow Prize commission for organ, Exodus by Aaron Travers.
-His debut CD, Transcendante, features the first transcription for organ of Franz Liszt's legendary Transcendental Etudes, released on the Pro Organo label.
-A third album is forthcoming, featuring spectral and microtonal extemporizations on a mechanical baroque organ.
+His numerous firsts include the North American premiere of Karlheinz Stockhausen's Himmelfahrt, the First Hour of KLANG; world premieres of solo works by John Anthony Lennon and Shulamit Ran; and premieres of works for organ with live-electronics by Steve Everett and Rene Uijlenhoet.
+Also an avid performer with orchestra, he gave the North American premieres of concertos by Petr Eben, Tilo Medek, and Giles Swayne and performs the organ concertos of Lou Harrison and Chen Yi.
+He gave the world premiere of the first and only Barlow Prize commission for organ, Exodus by Aaron Travers.

 D.M.A. - Eastman School of Music